hmlkao/provider-jfrog-artifactory/docs/security/keypair/cannot-find-pair-name-in-tfstate.md

 2025/04/09 15:10:35.772768 ERROR RESTY json: cannot unmarshal array into Go value of type security.KeyPairAPIModel"
 ```

-Run Terraform refresh with debug enabled when there is at least one key pair
+Run Terraform refresh with debug enabled when there is at least one key pair in the Artifactory:

 ```bash
 $ TF_LOG=debug terraform apply -refresh-only -auto-approve -input=false -lock=false